Edd-Cole/tech-test-practice/README.md

 Our Shapes class is going to need the following:
 - An abstract constructor that takes a single length/radius (m) and a mass (kg),
-- An abstract Surface Area method,
+- An abstract Volume method (getVolume),
-- An abstract Volume method,
+- An abstract Surface Area method (getSurfaceArea),
 - A Density method,

 Our Cube and Sphere classes are going to need to define these things further:
 - A Constructor,
+- A Volume method,
 - A Surface Area method,
-- A Volume method,
 - A Density method